infor-design/enterprise/specs/FORMBUTTON.md

 **Right To Left** – Icons if there and the entire button will move to the opposite side of the page.

+**Printable** – To Conserve ink, print just the text with no background

 ## Mobile

 **Touch** - When a button is touched some schools say you should normalize the 300ms touch delay for percieved performance.
 However, this my cause issues with accessibility as a pinch over the button would be treated as a click.